-We strongly support H.R.
-3904 as a strong solution to the problem of overdraft lending.
+We strongly support S. 1799 as a strong solution to the problem of overdraft lending.
 This legislation will help stop the abuse, without limiting the ability of financial institutions to provide genuine protection for their customers.
+While the Federal Reserve Board's new rule under the Electronic Fund Transfer Act is a good first step, the comprehensive protections in this legislation are essential to protecting consumers and making it safer for consumers of modest means to use mainstream banking.